대수적 위상수학

 lifting

-However, defining \(f_\bullet(X)\) in higher degrees presents a subtle difficulty.
+However, defining \(f_\bullet(X)\) in higher degrees presents a slight difficulty.
 Suppose inductively that the components up to \(f_{n-1}(X)\) have been defined, and let us define \(f_n(X)\).
-That is, we must construct a lift in the diagram
+That is, we need to define the lifting in the following diagram

 lifting_general

-but unlike the previous case, we require the newly defined \(f_n(X)\) to satisfy the commutativity condition
+but unlike the situation above, we must require that the newly defined \(f_n(X)\) satisfy the following commutativity condition:

-Moreover, even without this condition it is not clear how \(f_n(X)\) should be defined.
+Moreover, even without this commutativity condition, it is not clear how \(f_n(X)\) should be defined.

 reduction_to_models